BlockstreamResearch/bip-frost-dkg/README.md

 *Arguments*:

-- `seed` - This participant's long-term secret seed (32 bytes) or `None` if recovering the coordinator.
+- `hostseckey` - This participant's long-term host secret key (32 bytes) or `None` if recovering the coordinator.
 - `recovery_data` - Recovery data from a successful session.